 The challenge will be how we deal with future growth-and the pressures to change current land-use law.
-Urban areas show an eagerness to expand their urban growth boundaries, and so-called "secondary lands" have been a hot topic lately, with continual requests to allow more and more non-agricultural uses on these so-called secondary agricultural lands.
+Urban areas show an eagerness to expand their urban growth boundaries, and so-called "secondary lands" are an ongoing hot topic, with continual requests to allow more and more non-agricultural uses on these so-called secondary agricultural lands.